 El Arbi: We told the actors that if we want to make this movie it's like going into war.
-One-hundred percent, you have to give yourself, heart and mind.
-And in some of those neighbourhoods, there was some violence, like threatening to stab one of the white people on the crew.
+One-hundred percent, you have to give yourself, heart, and mind.
+And in some of those neighborhoods, there was some violence, like threatening to stab one of the white people on the crew.

 Fallah: I got a bottle smashed on my head.